 They're used in almost every promotional material for Icelandic tourism, and for good reason.
 They are stunning, seeming almost magical and they often appear when you least expect them.
 I'm, of course, talking about the Northern Lights, also known as the Aurora Borealis.

-The Aurora Borealis, meaning 'Dawn of the North', are probably the single greatest attractions in Iceland.
+The Aurora Borealis, meaning 'Dawn of the North', is probably the single greatest attraction Iceland has to offer.

 Not that Iceland is the only place in which you can find them, but thanks to the vast, untamed wilderness we have here and our fortunate location in the upper northern hemisphere you might have better luck looking up at the dancing Northern Lights here than anywhere else in the world.

 Did you know that there are also Aurora Lights in the Southern hemisphere?
 They're called Aurora Australis and you can see them in places such as New Zealand, Falkland Islands, Antarctica and even far south in Argentina.

 There were a lot of theories and superstitions surrounding the Aurora lights all throughout history.
 The Crees in America called them the Dance of Spirits, associating them to the afterlife.

 Throughout medieval Europe, they were believed to be signs from the Christian God and in Norse mythology, they were believed to be the shimmering lights that flashed from the shields of the Valkyrie as they swooped down to the battlefields to claim the souls of the fallen.

 In ancient Roman mythology, Aurora was the name for the goddess of the dawn, the herald that announced the arrival of the sun.

 Aurora, together with the Greek god of the north wind Borea, inspired the astronomer Galileo Galilei when he formally coined the term Aurora Borealis in 1619 AD.